 HydraChill founder Nick Davis added: "Sports Central was our first university customer, having seen our prototype water and bottle machine at Newcastle's Discovery Museum.
 Helped by their success, we now have HydraChills at universities across the country and are pioneering machine installations in new areas such as public transport stations, a UK commuter first".

-'The Sports Central machine sustainability achievements undoubtedly contributed to our receiving a Green Apple Award for Environmental Best Practice at the Houses of Parliament in November and to our being honoured as Green World Ambassadors.
+'The Sports Central machine sustainability achievements undoubtedly contributed to our receiving a Green Apple Award for Environmental Best Practice at the Houses of Parliament and to our being honoured as Green World Ambassadors.
 Our goal remains better access to free hydration for all"

 Northumbria University is a UK leader in terms of environmental sustainability.
 The University's Northumberland Building was the first building in the UK to be fitted with building-integrated solar panels and City Campus East benefits from rain water collectors on the roof which are used to flush toilets within the building.

 The roof of Sport Central is fitted with solar panels to help to generate electricity needed for the building.